Blackhawks strike fast in third, rally past Avs 6-3

 But with 3:35 left the period, Andrighetto cut across the crease unchecked in front of Chicago defensemen Trevor van Riemsdyk and Brian Campbell and neatly tipped Mark Barberio's drive over Darling's glove to increase Colorado's lead to 3-1.

 NOTES: Chicago C Artem Anisimov missed his third game and RW Marian Hossa his second with lower-body injuries.
-Before the game, coach Joel Quenneville said Hossa was close to returning and thought he might play on Sunday. ...
+Before the game, Quenneville said Hossa was close to returning and thought he might play on Sunday. ...
 Quenneville gave 35-year-old D Johnny Oduya the game off to ''rest.'' ...
 Grigorenko had one previous two-goal game, at Anaheim in November 2013.
 He was Buffalo's first pick and 12th overall in the 2012 draft and was acquired in a multi-player deal in 2015.

 UP NEXT: